 - When the milk comes to a boil, pour the lemon juice and stir well for the milk to curdle.
 Add ice cubes to the curdled milk to prevent further cooking, else chenna turns to a grainy texture

 - Let it rest for a minute.
 Drain it off to a cheese cloth with a colander under it.

-- Crumble the paneer and add it to a pan along with cane sugar or powdered refined sugar, vanilla. if using cinnamon you can add it with cocoa.
+- Add it to a pan along with cane sugar or powdered refined sugar, vanilla. if using cinnamon you can add it with cocoa.

-- Cook the mixture, the sugar melts and becomes gooey. cook until the mixture thickens but is still moist.
+- Cook the mixture, the sugar melts and becomes gooey.
+Cook until the mixture thickens but is still moist.

 - Off the stove and add cocoa and cinnamon. cool it.

-- Tuck your favorite toppings like choco chips or sprinkles
+- Tuck your favorite toppings like choco chips or sprinkles.

 - Refrigerate chocolate sandesh for about one hour and serve.